Early Dental Care

 Why are baby teeth so important?

 Primary (baby) teeth play a crucial role in long-term dental health - from the development of the jaws to guiding permanent teeth into place.
-Without baby teeth, a child may not be able to chew properly or speak clearly and dental decay in primary teeth can cause pain, infection and damage to the developing permanent teeth.
+Without baby teeth, a child may not be able to chew properly or speak clearly.
+Dental decay in primary teeth can cause pain, infection and eventually can damage the development of permanent teeth later on.

 Of course, the way children care for their primary teeth plays a critical role in how they will eventually treat their permanent teeth.
 It's never too early to establish a healthy dental routine to prevent tooth decay and gum problems!